ebmeds/ebmeds-docker/README.md

 ```

 ### Login to quay.io and pull the required images
+The entire system is run in Docker, where each component has its own Docker container.
+The version of this container is also the same as the version of the contained component.

-The built Docker images are stored in a repository on quay.io.
+The Docker images are stored in a repository on quay.io.
 Vendor organizations are provided with a login username and password.
 Developers with access to the EBMeDS Github repos can build the images locally.
 The images are tagged with the git branch name, i.e. the development version is tagged `dev` and the stable version `master` (and as a special case, also `latest`).

 ```
+# Log in to quay.io to pull EBMeDS-specific images
 docker login -u="duodecim+exampleorg" -p="examplepassword" quay.io

+# These are the private images, here we pull the "latest" version i.e. latest stable version.
 docker pull quay.io/duodecim/ebmeds-api-gateway:latest
 docker pull quay.io/duodecim/ebmeds-engine:latest
 docker pull quay.io/duodecim/ebmeds-coaching:latest

+# EBMeDS also uses some open source images
 docker pull docker.elastic.co/elasticsearch/elasticsearch:5.3.2
 docker pull docker.elastic.co/kibana/kibana:5.3.2
 docker pull docker.elastic.co/logstash/logstash:5.3.2